rebelsky/sams-assorted-musings-reflections/decision-processes-2020-07-05.md

 tell from the outside.

-Now it appears that they are trying to come up with some guidance about which subset of the second-year class shoould come for F2.
+Now it appears that they are trying to come up with some guidance about which subset of the second-year class should come for F2.
 At first glance, you might say "Well, it should be the lab science students."
 Or maybe you say "It should be the art students."
 Or maybe you say "Students in small seminars."
 Curriculum Committee is clearly considering these matters.
 But they're trying to be collaborative in this process, at least I think they are trying to be collaborative.
-Perhaps they haven't thought about a subgroup that would really benefit from being on campus.
+Perhaps they haven't thought about an academic subgroup that would benefit from being on campus.
 So, late Thursday, I received a message as department chair.

 > From: "Curriculum Committee Science Representative" <ccscirep@grinnell.edu>
 > Subject: CSC Student Cohort for F2